 My inner vision drained me before I even started, so real steps felt heavier.
 And then I pushed hard with the force of my emotions, so I ended up wearing myself physically too.

 Deep rest happens when we move our energy into real life.
 The secret?
-Get things done in small steps without worring that everything isn’t in place yet.
-And from there, calm replaces emotions, energy keeps popping up and you see things happen.
+Get things done in small steps without getting stuck on the fact that everything isn’t in place yet.
+Not easy, I know, but from there calm replaces emotions, energy keeps popping up and you see things happen.
 Hello, good morning!

 It’s like when a new man enters your life — suddenly he takes up all your heart and thoughts, even when you need to focus on other things.
 You think about him all the time, you want to see him, and when you don’t, it bothers you.